HypestTeam/HypestBot/README.md

 1. `!change`: Changes the output from `!bracket` and `!rules`.
 Type `!change help` for more info.
 2. `!owners`: Manages the owners of the bot.
 Type `!owners help` for more info.
-3. `!endround`: Resets processing of the `!score` commands and pastes the previous results to pastebin.
-4. `!leave`: Leaves the current channel.
+3. `!leave`: Leaves the current channel.
-5. `!exit`: Quits the bot.
+4. `!exit`: Quits the bot.
-6. `!seed`: Seeds the challonge bracket provided with the TPS score.
+5. `!seed`: Seeds the challonge bracket provided with the TPS score.

 #### General Commands